sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 This is the second semester of a two-semester sequence culminating in a polished thesis defense, a thesis paper, a thesis project, and thesis website, accomplished through a combination of questioning, researching, building/making, writing, iterating, and presenting.

 Thesis Projects must go beyond concept and idea; they must be fully realized and functional.
 The finished project must evidence advancement and/or experimentation, critical and independent thinking, appropriate form, and thorough documentation.
 Emphasis is placed on effective project planning, professional caliber fabrication and production, real-world user testing, and writing and research of publishable quality.
-The Thesis Project can take many forms, from fine art works, to soft/hardware tools, interactive installations, online experiences, games or social experiments.
-It should demonstrate the application of ideas and processes within a given practice, whether it be in the areas of design, art, or creative technology.
+The Thesis Project can take many forms, from
+* a screen-based, digital application (website, mobile app, game, etc.)
+* a physical object, musical instrument, physical game, or interactive installation
+* a performance or event,
+* moving image (animation, film, motion graphics, video web series, etc.)
+* an audio podcast
+* print medium

 ### PROGRAM GOALS